 Kunisada (Toyokuni III), Ichimura Kakyo as Shirataki Sakichi, 1861.

-As mentioned in the introduction to Ink, Banditry, and Bushido, a lack of military conflict and a system of alternate attendance saturated the city of Edo with bored, aggressive samurai.
+As mentioned in the first installment of this series, a lack of military conflict and a system of alternate attendance saturated the city of Edo with bored, aggressive samurai.
 Though their services were largely unnecessary, their place in the social hierarchy remained intact, allowing them to terrorize the lower classes without consequence.
 The otokodate positioned themselves as the anti-samurai, the honorable defender of the weak against the unprovoked cruelty of the privileged.

 Defying the edicts of the Shogunate, the typical otokodate carried a sword, an honor only allowed to samurai, and were heavily tattooed.
 They became associated with more unconventional weapons.
 From fans filled outfitted with sharpened metal, to 6ft staffs, to a mastery of combat armed with only a flute, the otokodate were always ready for a fight.
 While in concept these men were "heroes," this status seems to be more of a reflection of the 19th century imagination than the reality of their actions.

 Kunisada (Toyokuni III), Bando Kamezo as Hinotama-kozo Oni Keisuke, 1862.